 MER came in the aftermath of failed mission proposals by Ray Arvidson, a professor at Washington University in St. Louis; Larry Soderblom of the U.S. Geological Survey; and Steve Squyres, a professor at Cornell University.
 Each of the three had been beaten by David Paige of University of California, Los Angeles, whose ill-fated Mars Polar Lander was selected for flight by NASA.

-“During a Geological Society of America meeting, I stopped Steve in the hall,” says Arvidson.
+“During an [American Geophysical Union] meeting, I stopped Steve in the hall,” says Arvidson.
 “I said, ‘I’m a pretty sore loser.
 How about you?’
 And that was the start.”
 Arvidson, Squyres and Soderblom merged their various teams and set about writing a joint proposal to get a rover on the Martian surface.

 “Before Spirit and Opportunity, there was a feeling of longing to get onto the surface so that we could understand what the orbital data were telling us,” Arvidson says.
 “Seeing Mars from four hundred kilometers above the surface is different than looking at the rock textures and cross bedding and particle sizes and details of mineralogy and picking apart the rocks.
 That’s how we do geology on Earth.
 It would be very difficult to understand Earth the way we do just from orbital data—maybe impossible.”